tristan-harris/CurrencyConversionExtension/README.md

 ### Usage

 Pin the extention, then click on it when you want the popup appear for a specific website.
-The extension will remember which websites you enabled the extension for.
+The extension will keep track of which websites you enabled it for.

 ![example-screenshot](https://github.com/tristan-harris/CurrencyConversionExtension/assets/53396419/a4c6fe35-f02a-4930-b491-f31e34a64e01)